2600hz/monster-ui/docs/monster-util/toFriendlyDate().md

 ## Description
 This method formats a Gregorian/Unix timestamp or a `Date` instance into a string representation of the corresponding date.
 The format of this representation can be customized by specifying the `format` parameter.

+By default, the timezone of the specified or logged in user will be used to format the date.
+If that timezone is not set, then the account timezone will be used.
+If not set, the browser's timezone will be used as a last resort.

 ## Examples
 ### Create a friendly date
 ```javascript